NaxxHua/DS320Project/README.md

 # DS320Project
 This is our DS 320 project.
-Combine data from PUBG Finish Placement Prediction kaggle competition and PUBG Match Deaths and Statistic also from kaggle Then build a better model to predict the placement of the player.
+Doing kaggle playground competitions for PUBG Finish Placement Prediction.
+Using multiple algorithms to do the training and finally use ensemble to create a better predict performance.